rails/rails/guides/source/action_mailer_basics.md

 #### Generating URLs with Named Routes

-Email clients have no web context and so paths have no base URL to form complete web addresses.
-Thus, you should always use the `*_url` variant of named route helpers.
+Since email clients do no web request context, `*_path` helpers have no base URL to form complete web addresses.
+Therefore, you need to use the `*_url` variant of named route helpers in emails.

 If you did not configure the `:host` option globally make sure to pass it to the URL helper.